 Recovering from a POST/BIOS update failure

 If power to your computer is interrupted while POST/BIOS is being updated (flash update), your computer might not restart correctly.
-If this happens, perform the following procedure to recover:
+If this happens, follow the steps for Erasing a lost or forgotten password (clearing CMOS).